Hashem Hosseini Bushehri

-Hashem Hosseini Bushehri (هاشم حسینی بوشهری) is an Iranian Twelver Shia cleric who was born in 1956 in Bandar-e Deyr, Bushehr province.
-Hosseini Bushehri is the representative of Bushehr province in the Assembly of Experts; he is also the Temporary Imam of Friday Prayer in Qom.
+Hashem Hosseini Bushehri (born 1956; هاشم حسینی بوشهری) is an Iranian Twelver Shia cleric.
+Born in Bandar-e Deyr, Bushehr province, Bushehri is the representative of Bushehr province in the Assembly of Experts.
+He is also the Temporary Imam of Friday Prayer in Qom.
 Member of the Strategic Think Room of the Assembly of Experts of the Leadership.

 Life

 Seyyed Hashem Hosseini Bushehri was born in Bordkhun, locating around Bandar-e Deyr in Bushehr province.
 His father was a cleric and farmer.
 His mother was the daughter of an Islamic Shia scholar.
 Hosseini Bushehri went to Hawzah after passing his elementary school.
 He began his seminary education at the Hawzah-school of Bushehr, and then went to Qom Seminary.

 He is a maternal descendant of Sheikh Abdul-Nabi al-Bahrani.

 Teachers

 Hosseini Bushehri studied under teachers and scholars including: